Ethiopian Red Lentil and Vegetable Stew

 Recipe Ingredients:

-Here’s everything you’ll need to make this recipe along with how to prep.
-See the lentil and vegetable stew recipe card below for the exact quantities.
+Here’s everything you’ll need to make this Ethiopian lentil and vegetable stew recipe.
+See the recipe card below for the exact quantities.

 Ingredients for Ethiopian Red Lentil Vegetable Soup in glass bowls.